linode/docs/docs/guides/security/monitoring/monitoring-and-securing-cloud-workloads-with-wazuh/index.md

 Wazuh is an open-source security platform that offers **unified extended detection and response (XDR)** and **security information and event management (SIEM)** protection for endpoints and cloud workloads.

 Wazuh is an efficient way to secure your cloud computing processes, containers, and Kubernetes pods, as well as your client computers and devices.
-Wazuh can also help you meet government requirements such as PCI DSS, HIPAA, and GDPR, and configuration standards such as CIS hardening guides.
+Wazuh can also help you meet government requirements such as PCI DSS, HIPAA, and GDPR, as well as configuration standards such as CIS hardening guides.

 ## How Does Wazuh Work?